• Menu

 You can wake up an extra half hour, grab a quick few minutes after dinner or anytime in between.

-Tackle the kid stuff first (before school starts)
+Tackle the kid stuff first (before school starts or while they are on a break)

-I front-loaded the downloadable calendar with kid stuff, so you can get it done before school has started or is too far underway.
+I front-loaded the downloadable decluttering calendar printable with kid stuff, so you can get it done before school has started or is too far underway.

 No kids?
 Don’t let that stop you!
 Skip ahead to the tasks on your list and mark them off when done.